ADMINISTRATION ROUTES:

 - Presence of an external ventricular drain

-Patients with traumatic brain injury should always be discussed with the neurosurgical team before commencing any anticoagulation, including enoxaparin
+Patients with traumatic brain injury must always be discussed with the neurosurgical team before commencing any anticoagulation, including enoxaparin.

 WARNINGS: